simonsLiang/IMDTN/README.md

 When calculating 'flops',' activations', 'conv', and 'max memory allocated', the height and width of the input should be a multiple of six.

-If the input size does not meet the requirements, it can be adjusted in the following ways
+If the input size does not meet the requirements, it can be adjusted in the following ways:

 `input_dim = (3,256,256)`